Artifacts and external references

 Academic work

 My entire academic career has been with the University of Mannheim.
 From 2010 to 2013 I studied Mathematics in Business and Economics.
 From 2013 to 2016 I studied Business Informatics.
-Then I started my PhD in cryptography where I focused on lightweight message authentication and encryption schemes.
+Then I started my PhD in cryptography at the Chair of Theoretical Computer Science under the supervision of Prof. Dr. Matthias Krause where I focused on lightweight message authentication and encryption schemes.

 University of Mannheim